KatherLab/genml/README.md

    b.
 Register the new Encoder to 'src/feature_extraction/encoder_factory.py'
    c.
 Set up for the new Encoder in 'conf/feature_params/encoder.yml'

-3. **After validate a pair of Tokenizer and Encoder**  <br>
+3. **After validating a pair of Tokenizer and Encoder**  <br>
    Add the mapping to conf/feature_params/mapping.yml

 ## TODO:
-1. remove the register step for tokenizer and encoder
+1. Remove the register step for tokenizer and encoder
-2. option to output cls token as embedding
+2. Option to output cls token as embedding
+3. Dock container